Halle Houssein

-Halle Rose Pembe Houssein Şensizoğlu (/tr/; born 11 December 2004) is a professional footballer who plays as a midfielder for Women's Super League club West Ham United.
+Halle Rose Pembe Houssein Şensizoğlu (/tr/; born 11 December 2004) is a professional footballer who plays as a midfielder for Women's Super League 2 club Sheffield United, on loan from West Ham United.
 Born in England, she represented her country of birth up to under-19 level before making her senior international debut for Turkey in 2024.

 Club career

 Houssein started her career with Arsenal.
 On 12 September 2021, she debuted for Arsenal during a 4–0 win over Reading.
 Before the second half of 2021–22, Houssein signed for West Ham United in England.

 On 7 September 2023, Reading announced the season-long loan signing of Houssein from West Ham United.

+On 26 August 2026, Houssein signed a season-long loan deal for Women's Super League 2 side Sheffield United.

 International career

 Şensizoğlu debuted in the Turkey women's national football team playing at the UEFA Women's Euro 2025 qualifying League B match against Switzerland on 12 July 2024.

 Personal life

 Halle Rose Pembe Şensizoğlu, shortly Halle Houssein, was born in Waltham Forest, London, England on 11 December 2004.
 She is Cypriot-Turkish by descent.
 She lives in London.